MauriceHPS/requirement-analysis/README.md

   Example: Load balancing.

   ## Use Case Diagrams.

   Use case diagrams show how different users (actors) interact with the system to achieve specific goals (use cases).

   ![image alt](https://github.com/MauriceHPS/requirement-analysis/blob/main/alx-booking-uc.png?raw=true)

+  ## Acceptance Criteria
+  Acceptance criteria are conditions that a feature must meet to be accepted by the stakeholders.
+  ### Benefits of Acceptance Criteria:
+  * Ensure all parties have a clear understanding of feature requirements.
+  * Provide a basis for testing and validation.
+  * Help in maintaining quality and meeting user expectations.
+  #### Example
+User must be able to review selected room details and total cost, enter valid payment information, and successfully complete the transaction.
+System must confirm payment, generate a booking reference, send email confirmation, and display a success message.
+Invalid payment should show an error and prevent checkout.